RRWITP/livia/README.md

 * prefix (gets or sets the bot's prefix in the guild/globally)

 # Setting Provider
 A Setting Provider sits as middle-man between Livia and the DBMS.
-The job of the Setting Provider is to permanently store the settings, such as guild prefixes.<br>
+The job of the Setting Provider is to permanently store the settings, such as guild prefixes.

+There are two providers included in Livia:

+###### MySQL/MariaDB (react/mysql)
-Included in Livia is a provider for MySQL/MariaDB, which utilizes [`react/mysql`](https://github.com/friends-of-reactphp/mysql).
+`MySQLProvider` - a provider for MySQL/MariaDB, which utilizes [`react/mysql`](https://github.com/friends-of-reactphp/mysql).

 Usage:
 ```php